 1:10000 (6″ to 1 mile): 1850 and 1890 – present day

 The very earliest Ordnance Survey maps sequence, which continues to the present day.
-The most useful edition for family historians, however, is the first in this series – the 1850 6″ to 1 mile maps, which are broadly-speaking the only comprehensive maps covering all of Leeds until the arrival of the 25″ to 1 mile series in the 1890s.
-While our Central Library does also hold some very-detailed 5ft to 1 mile maps for Leeds, these only cover the immediate centre of the old Township; although much residential property can still be found in that map series, many family historians will find that their ancestors lived outside those boundaries .
-So, while the 6″ to 1 mile OS series does not offer anything like the detail of the 5ft to 1 mile maps (nor, indeed, the 25″ to 1 mile), it does at least have the immense virtue of covering the entirety of Yorkshire.
+The most useful edition for family historians, however, is the first in this series – the 1850 6″ to 1 mile maps, which are, broadly-speaking, the only comprehensive maps covering all of Leeds until the arrival of the 25″ to 1 mile series in the 1890s.
+While Leeds Central Library does also hold some very-detailed 5ft to 1 mile maps for Leeds, these only cover the immediate centre of the old Township; although much residential property can be found in that map series, many family historians will find that their ancestors lived outside those boundaries .
+So, while the 6″ to 1 mile OS series does not offer anything like the detail of those 5ft to 1 mile maps (nor, indeed, the 25″ to 1 mile), it does at least have the immense virtue of covering the entirety of Yorkshire.
 Names of main streets are visible on the 6″ maps, as well as the location of major buildings and sites such as Town Halls, Churches, Schools, etc.

 Family Historians should use these maps with: birth, marriage and death certificates and parish registers – all these records will give addresses of ancestors, which can be traced using the street names on these maps.
-Trade directories are particularly helpful here, as their street-by-street gazetteer can be used to match specific house numbers to map locations, as well as helping to identify the names of the smaller streets and yards that run off the main, named streets (trade directories give helpful contextual information, such as when one street intersects with an adjoining street)
+Trade directories are particularly helpful here, as their street-by-street gazetteer can be used to match specific house numbers to map locations, as well as helping to identify the names of the unidentified, smaller streets and yards that run off the main, named streets (trade directories give helpful contextual information, such as when one street intersects with an adjoining street)

 Find these maps online: www.maps.nls.uk